-These Ricotta Pesto Pasta Handkerchiefs are an easy and delicious, meatless meal.
+An easy and delicious deconstructed lasagna.
 Ricotta-filled pasta, brushed with pesto and baked on a base of marinara sauce.

 My version starts with short, egg pasta lasagna sheets, that are boiled, then bathed in a store-bought pesto.
 Simply fill with a ricotta filling and bake on some marinara sauce.
 Make easy by using a good-quality, store-bought marinara sauce and pesto.